Debre Dammo

-The mountain hosted a monastery, accessible only by rope up a sheer cliff, 15 m high, is known for its collection of manuscripts and for having the earliest existing church building in Ethiopia that is still in its original style, and only men can visit it.
+The mountain hosts a monastery, accessible only by rope up a sheer cliff, 15 m high, is known for its collection of manuscripts and for having the earliest existing church building in Ethiopia that is still in its original style, and only men can visit it.
 Tradition claims that the monastery was founded in the 6th century by Abuna Aregawi.

-Part of the monastery was destroyed during the Tigray War, prior to 14 February 2021.
+Abune Mathias, Patriarch of the Ethiopian Orthodox Church, claims that several churches had been burned during Tigray War, including Debre Damo.
+These claims have not been independently verified.
+He did not state who was responsible.

 Monastery

 The monastery received its first archeological examination by E. Litton, who led a German expedition to northern Ethiopia in the early 20th century.
 By the time that David Buxton saw the ancient church in the mid-1940s, he found it "on the point of collapse".
 A few years later, an English architect, DH Matthews, assisted in the restoration of the building, which included the rebuilding of one of its wood and stone walls (a characteristic style of Aksumite architecture).

-Thomas Pakenham, who visited the church in 1955, records a tradition that Debre Damo had also once been a royal prison for heirs to the Emperor of Ethiopia, like the better-known Wehni and Amba Geshen.
+Thomas Pakenham, who visited the church in 1955, records a tradition that Debre Dammo had also once been a royal prison for heirs to the Emperor of Ethiopia, like the better-known Wehni and Amba Geshen.
 The exterior walls of the church were built of alternating courses of limestone blocks and wood, "fitted with the projecting stumps that Ethiopians call 'monkey heads'".
 Once inside, Pakenham was in awe of what he saw:

-Destruction
+Rumours of Destruction

-On 14 and 15 February 2021 during the Tigray War, Europe External Programme with Africa (EEPA) reported that the monastery had been looted and partly destroyed by the Eritrean Defence Forces.
-The monastery was first bombed then six EDF soldiers climbed to the plateau of the monastery, killed one monk and looted for manuscripts and treasures.
-Twelve buildings were described as "completely destroyed".
+On 7 May 2021 a YouTube video was published by Denis Wadley in which the Patriarch of the Ethiopian Orthodox Church, Abune Mathias, claimed that several churches had been burned during Tigray War.
+The claims included Debre Damo, in which he stated that a monk was killed.
+He did not specify who was responsible.
+Visitors to the monastery in early 2025 refute the claims; the monastery and the compound are intact.